Chance (2002 film): Plot

 Chance is a twenty-something slacker living in Los Angeles, who relies on a trust fund for finances and shares an apartment with her friend Simon, an unsuccessful telemarketer who is self-conscious about his body odor.
-One day, Simon comes home from the grocery store to find an unconscious woman in Chance's bed.
+One day, Simon comes home from the grocery store to find a dead woman in Chance's bed.

 The film then goes back several months.
 Chance is annoyed when Rory, a struggling soap opera actor with whom Chance had a one-night stand, appears at her door and becomes emotional trying to convince her that they have a connection beyond just sex.
 Chance and Simon spin a story about meeting in a mental institution, which makes Rory uncomfortable enough to stop crying and to leave.

 Simon tricks Chance into answering a phone call from her mother by telling her that it is a man named Jack whom she was immediately attracted to when she met him at a nightclub.
 Her mother, Desiree, is calling to tell her that she is coming to visit.
 Trying to escape spending time with her mother, Chance persuades Simon to switch roles with her for the weekend and Simon spends time with Desiree pretending to be Chance until Desiree tells Simon that she needs to talk to Chance about something in particular.
 Desiree tells Chance that she is leaving Chance's father Malcolm, who is in a relationship with another woman named Heidi.

 Upset, Chance tells Simon about her parents' divorce and reveals that Desiree wants to stay with them for a while.
 Chance is suspicious when Simon tries to offer some comfort, and he begs again for $200 to pay off some unpaid parking tickets.
 Though hesitant to loan anyone money because of a bad experience with her first serious boyfriend, Chance agrees to give him the money for playing along with her charade for her mother.